Ariana Reines: Telephone

-Telephone was performed at the Cherry Lane Theater in February 2009.
+Telephone was performed at the Cherry Lane Theatre in February 2009.
 It is based on The Telephone Book: Technology — Schizophrenia — Electric Speech by philosopher Avital Ronell, and has been described as an "inspired and utterly original new tone poem of a play" and "not for everyone".
 Telephone consists of three sections: one recreates the first ever phone call, between Alexander Graham Bell and Thomas Watson; the second is centered around Ms. St., a patient of Carl Jung who believed she had a telephone inside of her; the third brings the three characters together.
 The play won two Obie Awards, one for Birgit Huppuch's performance as Ms. St., and another for Ken Rus Schmoll as director.
 The second act of Telephone was expanded into a short piece entitled Miss St.'s Hieroglyphic Suffering, and was presented as part of The Guggenheim Museum's Works & Process series in November 2009, again starring Birgit Huppuch.

 Mercury

 Mercury (Fence Books, 2011) consists of several intermeshed long poems.
-Its five sections each begin with alchemical symbols, which, according to B.K.
-Fisher, writing for the Boston Review, places the reader "in a realm where the transmutation of materials is an analogy for personal purification and esoteric or spiritual quest."
+Its five sections each begin with alchemical symbols, which, according to B. K. Fisher, writing for the Boston Review, places the reader "in a realm where the transmutation of materials is an analogy for personal purification and esoteric or spiritual quest."
 Reines has stated that Mercury is "a ground, a field, a structure in which the poems can resonate together as much more than merely themselves."